hxu296/stock-drop-notifier/command.md

 Add a notifier using the current filter.
 This command does not require any parameter, but it can only be used after all required fields of filter are specified.

 #### /rm ####
-Remove one or more notifiers by name or id.
-Both name and id of a notifier can be found using /list.
+Remove one or more notifiers by id, which can be found using /list.
 Examples of this command are as follows:
-- /rm gawain
+- /rm 12391
 - /rm 31259 50028
-- /rm gawain, 50016, beowulf

 #### !search ####
 This command is used to customize the search_words parameter of a filter, which is a ***required*** parameter filed.
 To use this command, follow !search with a list of space-separated words for whom a newly added notifier will search.
 Examples of this command are as follows: